 Other notable features include bandwidth control and prioritization, a separate guest network, and parental controls.
 Its three external antennas give it enough range for medium-sized homes.
 Plus, it’s robust and reliable.
 You can’t beat it for the price.

 The Netgear Nighthawk series consists of top-shelf consumer routers on the market.
 The Nighthawk X6S isn’t the most expensive, but it is the highest you’ll want to go because the value-per-dollar plummets if you spend any more than this.

 Notable features include MU-MIMO for performance, tri-band support (which means one 2.4GHz band and two 5.0GHz bands), a blazingly fast 1.8GHz CPU so traffic processing never becomes a bottleneck, four Gigabit Ethernet ports, one USB 3.0 port, one USB 2.0 port, six external antennas, and voice commands with Amazon Alexa or Google Assistant.

 If you can’t stomach spending more than $100 on a router, consider the TP-Link Archer C7.
 You get plenty for your money: dual-band support, four Gigabit Ethernet ports, two USB 2.0 ports, three external antennas, bandwidth control and prioritization, support for a guest network, and parental controls.

+What’s missing?
 MU-MIMO.
 That’s a downer for households with lots of internet-connected devices, but that’s the cost you pay for such an affordable option.
 You’ll be hard-pressed to find a quality router in this price range that also offers MU-MIMO.